Tenant Eviction Notices in Dubai: Tenant Rights, Rules & Legal Process

 4. Can a Landlord Evict a Tenant Without Going to Court?

 No, a landlord cannot forcefully evict a tenant without a court order.
-If a tenant refuses to vacate, the landlord must file a case with the Dubai Rental Dispute Center (RDC) to obtain a legal eviction ruling.
+If a tenant refuses to vacate, the landlord must file a case with the Rental Dispute Settlement Center (RDSC) to obtain a legal eviction ruling.
+Forced eviction without a court ruling is considered illegal eviction under Dubai rental regulations.

 5. What Should I Do If I Receive an Eviction Notice?